 - Forgiveness of funds from the Paycheck Protection Program used for payroll (75%), mortgage interest payments, rent, and utilities

 - Employee Retention Tax Credit (ERTC): 50% payroll tax credit on wages up to $10,000 per employee

 - Delay of payroll tax payments: 50% of delayed payments will be due on December 31, 2021, and the remaining 50% on Dec 31, 2022

 You may be able to find other assistance for your small business through other government resources or nonprofit initiatives.

 How do I apply for self-employment benefits or a small business loan?

-If you’re self-employed or a small business owner, you can apply for the Paycheck Protection Program which offers forgivable funds to pay up to 8 weeks of payroll, interest on mortgages, rent, and utilities payments.
+If you’re self-employed or a small business owner, you can apply for the Paycheck Protection Program, which offers forgivable funds to pay up to 8 weeks of payroll, interest on mortgages, rent, and utility payments.